mtrmac/container-libs/common/docs/containers.conf.5.md

 **env**=[]

 Environment variables to be used when running the container engine (e.g., Podman, Buildah).
-For example "http_proxy=internal.proxy.company.com".
+For example "MYVAR=value".
-Note these environment variables will not be used within the container.
-Set the env section under [containers] table, if you want to set environment variables for the container.
+These environment variables will not be used within the container.
+Set the env section under the [containers] table, if you want to set environment variables for the container.

+Note when using this to set http proxy variables then they might get leaked into the container depending on if `http_proxy` (under the [containers] table) is set to to true (default) or false.

 **events_logfile_path**=""